by Dr. Patrick Britz1 & Dominik Dietze2

 Our system benefits from the possibility to software control and enlighten the built-in LED’s of our active electrodes.
 In order to have the fastest possible localization we enlighten multiple LED’s (electrodes) in patterns along a pre-defined pathway around the subjects head.

-This translates into an easy to use, very fast and accurate electrode localization system, based on proprietary triangulation algorithms, which makes it possible to determine the individual positions of, for example, 128 electrodes in less than 2 minutes.
+This translates into an easy to use, very fast and accurate electrode localization system, based on proprietary triangulation algorithms, which makes it possible to determine the individual positions of, for example, 128 electrodes in 5 minutes.

 The significant advantages of using individual electrode positions for source localization can be seen by comparing figures 1 and 2 below.